ex0-tekk/Diabolist-VR/Readme.md

  - Legendary
  - Mythic

-This also applies 10 different enchant variations on all tiers, **except** common.
+This loot system also **applies 10 different enchant variations on all tiers**, **EXCEPT** common.

+There is random Loot Boxes at several merchants across Skyrim, they are easy to find and they *can be* addictive.

+Additionally, you can transmute lower quality items into a higher quality ones, or convert items of one type to another with the [Horadric Cube from Diablo II](https://www.nexusmods.com/skyrim/mods/22806/?tab=description) <- **please read the authors nexus page linked here to see more details on how to do this.**

-A loot hoarders dream ...and speaking of hoarding, every new character you create starts with a ring that has 10,000 carry weight.
+This mod list is a loot hoarders dream ...and speaking of hoarding, every new character you create starts with a ring that has 10,000 carry weight.

 I have stripped out ALL nonsense weapon and armor enchantments from the Summermyst mod, this makes for awesome enchantment combinations for all the items they apply too, you will likely need to crank difficulty as you lvl and find Mythic items, you will become quite powerful.

-Staying true to the original Skyrim content, there are no major storyline addons or game-changing town/city/quest overhauls, it's a large yet surprisingly straight-forward mod list, the Dragonborn storyline and Civil War are still the focal point and on par with vanilla.
+**Staying true to the original Skyrim content, there are no major storyline addons or game-changing town/city/quest overhauls, it's a large yet surprisingly straight-forward mod list, the Dragonborn storyline and Civil War are still the focal point and on par with vanilla.**

-Simply follow the incoming guide to adjust all MCM settings as needed for an optimal DVR experience, Enemies will be stronger to start but not over-powering, Fine-Tuned difficulty settings flow in both directions for hard-mode or go easy-mode and use the few optional cheat mods available for casual steam-rolling fun.
+Enemies will be stronger to start but not over-powering, Fine-Tuned difficulty settings flow in both directions for hard-mode or go for easy-mode and use the few optional cheat mods available for casual steam-rolling fun.

 VR controller functionality, physics, visuals, performance are all enhanced & improved through various tools, mods & .ini settings.

-I focused heavily on optimizing DVR, and with that comes using low DynDOLOD settings along with Occlusion, with a surprisingly decent visual outcome.
+**I focused heavily on optimizing DVR**, and with that comes using low DynDOLOD settings along with Occlusion, with a surprisingly decent visual outcome.

-DVR should have good performance with multiple HMDs on higher-end modern PCs.
+**DVR *should* have good performance with multiple HMDs on higher-end modern PCs.**

-The latest must-have popular VR Quality of Life mods have all been added and fully updated to my knowledge. ( this includes the new SkyUI )
+The latest must-have popular VR Quality of Life mods have all been added and fully updated to my knowledge. (this includes the new SkyUI)

 Diabolist VR aims to be a simple to setup & play, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding.